Device Guard: Windows Defender Application Control and virtualization-based protection of code integrity

-With Windows 10, we introduced Windows Defender Device Guard, a set of hardware and OS technologies that, when configured together, allow enterprises to lock down Windows systems so they operate with many of the properties of mobile devices.
-In this configuration, Device Guard restricts devices to only run authorized apps by using a feature called configurable code integrity (CI), while simultaneously hardening the OS against kernel memory attacks through the use of virtualization-based protection of code integrity (more specifically, HVCI).
+Windows 10 includes a set of hardware and OS technologies that, when configured together, allow enterprises to "lock down" Windows systems so they operate with many of the properties of mobile devices.
+In this configuration, specific technologies work together to restrict devices to only run authorized apps by using a feature called configurable code integrity, while simultaneously hardening the OS against kernel memory attacks through the use of virtualization-based protection of code integrity (more specifically, HVCI).

-- Configurable CI policy is enforced by the Windows kernel itself.
+- Configurable code integrity policy is enforced by the Windows kernel itself.
 As such, the policy takes effect early in the boot sequence before nearly all other OS code and before traditional antivirus solutions run.

-- Configurable CI allows customers to set application control policy not only over code running in user mode, but also kernel mode hardware and software drivers and even code that runs as part of Windows.
+- Configurable code integrity allows customers to set application control policy not only over code running in user mode, but also kernel mode hardware and software drivers and even code that runs as part of Windows.

-- Customers can protect the configurable CI policy even from local administrator tampering by digitally signing the policy.
-Then changing the policy requires administrative privilege and access to the organization’s digital signing process, making it extremely difficult for an attacker or malware that managed to gain administrative privilege to alter the application control policy.
+- Customers can protect the configurable code integrity policy even from local administrator tampering by digitally signing the policy.
+This would mean that changing the policy would require both administrative privilege and access to the organization’s digital signing process, making it extremely difficult for an attacker with administrative privledge, or malicious software that managed to gain administrative privilege, to alter the application control policy.

-- The entire configurable CI enforcement mechanism can be protected by HVCI, where even if a vulnerability exists in kernel mode code, the likelihood that an attacker could successfully exploit it is significantly diminished.
+- The entire configurable code integrity enforcement mechanism can be protected by HVCI, where even if a vulnerability exists in kernel mode code, the likelihood that an attacker could successfully exploit it is significantly diminished.
 Why is this relevant?
-That’s because an attacker that compromises the kernel would otherwise have enough privilege to disable most system defenses and override the application control policies enforced by configurable CI or any other application control solution.
+That’s because an attacker that compromises the kernel would otherwise have enough privilege to disable most system defenses and override the application control policies enforced by configurable code integrity or any other application control solution.

 (Re-)Introducing Windows Defender Application Control

-When we originally designed Device Guard it was built with a specific security promise in mind.
-Although there were no direct dependencies between its two main OS features, configurable CI and HVCI, we intentionally focused our marketing story around the Device Guard lockdown state you achieve when deploying them together.
+When we originally designed the configuration state that we have referred to as Windows Defender Device Guard, we did so with a specific security promise in mind.
+Although there were no direct dependencies between the two main OS features of the Device Guard configuration, configurable code integrity and HVCI, we intentionally focused our discussion around the Device Guard lockdown state you achieve when deploying them together.

-However, this unintentionally left an impression for many customers that the two features were inexorably linked and could not be deployed separately.
-And given that HVCI relies on the Windows virtualization-based security, it comes with additional hardware, firmware, and kernel driver compatibility requirements that some older systems can’t meet.
+However, the use of the term Device Guard to describe this configuration state has unintentionally left an impression for many IT professionals that the two features were inexorably linked and could not be deployed separately.
+Additionally, given that HVCI relies on Windows virtualization-based security, it comes with additional hardware, firmware, and kernel driver compatibility requirements that some older systems can’t meet.

-As a result, many customers assumed that they couldn’t use configurable CI either.
-But configurable CI carries no specific hardware or software requirements other than running Windows 10, which means many customers were wrongly denied the benefits of this powerful application control capability.
+As a result, many IT Professionals assumed that because some systems couldn't use HVCI, they couldn’t use configurable code integrity either.
+But configurable code integrity carries no specific hardware or software requirements other than running Windows 10, which means many IT professionals were wrongly denied the benefits of this powerful application control capability.

 Since the initial release of Windows 10, the world has witnessed numerous hacking and malware attacks where application control alone could have prevented the attack altogether.
-So we are promoting configurable CI within our security stack and giving it a name of its own: Windows Defender Application Control.
-We hope this branding change will help us better communicate options for adopting application control within an organization.
+With this in mind, we are discussing and documenting configurable code integrity as a independent technology within our security stack and giving it a name of its own: Windows Defender Application Control.
+We hope this change will help us better communicate options for adopting application control within an organization.